 Chuckwallas are large desert lizards that are not very active.
 When grooming, one Chuckwalla will bite the skin off of the other.

 - Lacertid Lizards: Jeweled and Green Lacertas: These savannah lizards grow to 18 inches to 32 inches in length.
 Lacertid lizard diet is small insects, rodents and small birds.
 Will eat fruit and blossoms.
 Require large cages since they like to move and climb.

 Source: Wikimedia, Ekeb

-They prefer to eat tough and non succulent leaves and blossoms of
+These lizards require high levels of UVB lighting and a sand/clay substrate.
+They like to burrow.
+They will drink from a flat dish.
+They prefer to eat tough and non succulent leaves and blossoms of Arternesia.

 Source: Wikimedia, Maj Kathleen A Hoard, US Marine Corp

 Like others on this page, create a desert terrarium to house this lizard.
 They like to bask underneath a warm rock or bark.
 They eat small crickets, mealworms, beetles, grasshoppers and other small insects.